 We all want to live "happily ever after."
 In efforts to secure our love story's fairytale ending, we devour pop-psych materials, follow Twitter feeds of favorite relationship gurus, and scour Your Tango for tips on how to affair proof our marriage—though we have yet to meet our spouse.
 But one of the most effective ways to hedge your bets in the direction of marital bliss is quite simple: just wait.
 Read on to learn five important reasons why those who marry later have a better chance of going the distance.

 - Divorce Statistics.
-Young love seems so romantic in theory, but tying the knot at an early age puts us at a higher risk of eventual divorce.
-Specifically, marriages in which the bride and groom are both over the age of 28 have a much lower divorce rate than those in which either member is 28 or younger.
+Young love seems romantic in theory, but tying the knot at an early age puts us at a higher risk of eventual divorce.
+Recent research indicates that couples who marry in their mid to late thirties are 46% less likely to divorce than those who marry in their early to mid twenties (Rotz, 2011).
 Interestingly, recent neurological research confirms our brains don't fully mature until we reach the age of 25.
 Therefore, young adults may think they have a handle on decision-making when in actuality they're operating with limited cognitive capabilities.

 - The Need For Self-Exploration.
 According to developmental psychologists, our twenties and early thirties provide a critical time of exploration in which we learn about ourselves and tackle the question, "Who am I?"
 Research suggests that if we omit this investigative phase, we "foreclose" on our identities, i.e. we think we have an understanding of who we are but because we haven't experimented on our own, we've merely adopted an identity handed to us by authority figures, typically our parents.
 Deciphering which elements of our personalities are authentically ours (as opposed to those that were given to us) takes introspection and time.
 True intimacy necessitates two individuals with solid self-concepts.
 If we don't know who we are, how can we genuinely share ourselves with another?